anonutopia/docs.anonutopia.com/how-to/use-wallet.md

 <a name="send"></a>
 ## Sending assets
 Sending tokens to other accounts is pretty simple.
-All you need is the recipient address (and, of course, enough funds in your wallet :smile:),
+All you need is the recipient address (and, of course, enough funds in your wallet),

 ![Anonutopia Wallet - Sending assets](https://github.com/anonutopia/anonutopia/blob/master/docs/wallet/send.png)